jyutzler/Bridge-Systems/system.md

    * 2♦: sound overcall (would bid over 1♠)
    * 3♦: standard preemptive bid OR weak 2 strength (NV only)

+#### vs. Opening Preempt
+Versus an opening preempt, an overcall is natural.
+* Two-level: any opening hand with a five-card suit
+* Three-level: extras: 15+ total points
+* Four-level: significant extras: 17+ total points
+* Jump raise over a Weak-Two: significant extras, but non-forcing (with a Strong-Two hand, double first then jump to game.)
+* Jump overcall to game is to play and is semi-preemptive
+* _In the balancing seat, an overcall can be a king lighter_

 #### Responses
 Raises are natural and generally preemptive.
+A new suit is non-forcing but constructive.

-A new suit by an unpassed hand is forcing.
+A cuebid of opener’s suit by an unpassed hand shows any good hand and is forcing for one round.
+Advancer will return to Overcaller's suit to show a limit raise or better.
-By a passed hand, a new suit is non-forcing but constructive.

-A cuebid of opener’s suit shows good support (limit raise or better).
+A cuebid of opener's suit by a passed hand shows good support (limit raise or better).

+Examples:
 (1♦) — 1♠ — (Pass) — 2♦:
    * (Pass) — 2♠: minimum overcall.
    * (Pass) — other: natural, game-forcing.